rickythewriter/kung-fu-search/README.md

 ```
 For a more user-friendly experience, the length in consideration was not the length of the longer string, but the length of the query string, because the query is more often a substring of the intended search.

+Let's say, I search for the word, "kwan".
+The distance between "kwan" and "kwan sau" would be 0, because "kwan"–the query string–is the string to which others are compared.

 ### Accounting for Sub-Strings
 ```
 function calculateQueryDistance(query, string) {